ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 - the loop is not needed
 - we optimize for the fast case and lock only if really needed
 ### Antipattern Category
+X
 ### Keyword
 fast
 ### Note
+This commit does not change any performance-related features.
+Code simplified.

 ## Commit #618
 ### Hash